theseanything/civilservicelgbt.github.io/about/our-team.md

 | Chair			| [Kate Scott-Hughes](kate.scott-hughes@civilservice.lgbt)
 | Vice-Chair		| [John Peart](john.peart@civilservice.lgbt)

+## Communications team

+We're currently recruiting a team to manage our communications.
+If you'd like to get involved, [get in touch](mailto:info@civilservice.lgbt).

-## Project leads
+## Governance team

-We're looking for people to lead some exciting new projects.
-If you want to get involved, [email us](mailto:info@civilservice.lgbt).
+We're currently recruiting a team to lead our internal governance work.
+If you'd like to be involved, [email us](mailto:info@civilservice.lgbt).

 ## Local organisers

+Our local organisers help us deliver work in places near you.
+This includes our events, campaigns and social activities.

 | East Midlands | [David Wilson](mailto:DAVID.WILSON1@dwp.gsi.gov.uk) |
 |				| [Robert Naylor](mailto:robert.naylor@cqc.org.uk)    |
 | Scotland		| [Derek Bradford](mailto:derek.bradford@hmrc.gsi.gov.uk) |

+## Project leads

+We're looking for people to lead some exciting new projects.
+If you want to get involved, [send us an email](mailto:info@civilservice.lgbt).